 Why do you need to know the cost of hiring a housekeeper?

 When you hire a housekeeper, it’s wise to know the local and international rates.
 The amount you offer to pay your housekeeper depends on the standard of staff you’re looking to hire.
-So a better understanding you have of the different rates, the more fair you can make your offers.
+So a better understanding you have of the different rates, the fairer you can make your offers.

-Even if you hiring a part time or full time live-in housekeeper, you cannot deduct the exact cost of their accommodation from their salary.
+Even if you hiring a part-time or full-time live-in housekeeper, you cannot deduct the exact cost of their accommodation from their salary.
 Each government has guidelines on appropriate deductions from their salary, which might not be as much as you may believe.
-The benefits of hiring a live in housekeeper give you a great higher flexibility for the property, so this is often the preferred option for properties and families, even though it’s not necessarily a cheaper option.
+The benefits of hiring a live in housekeeper give you great higher flexibility for the property.
+So this is often the preferred option for properties and families, even though it’s not necessarily a cheaper option.

 What are live-in housekeeper cost factors that you should consider?

-Keep in mind that part time housekeepers get paid more than full time housekeepers.
-This takes into account that a they might do additional work outside of the hours they work for you.
-For a live in housekeeper, the deduction for a place to stay shouldn’t be like for like.
+Keep in mind that part-time housekeepers get paid more than full-time housekeepers.
+This takes into account that they might do additional work outside of the hours they work for you.
+For a live-in housekeeper, the deduction for a place to stay shouldn’t be like for like.
 You still have to pay the housekeeper for their time.

 Your housekeeper’s salary should also depend on what needs to be moved or the amount of clutter involved.
 For example, you should pay a housekeeper more if they have to do spring cleaning, deep cleaning or completely rearrange rooms.
 Equally, the size of the rooms, perhaps a very high ceiling, may require more time or specialist equipment such as ladders in order for the housekeeper to complete tasks.

 Lots of surfaces means lots of clutter.
-Ornaments on shelves will have to be lifted so the surface underneath can be cleaned, which adds to the cleaning time.
+Ornaments on shelves will have to be lifted so the surface underneath can be cleaned.
+This adds to the cleaning time.
 If you have luxury surfaces such as marble, or luxury clothes, your housekeeper will need specialist skills to take care of them, which should be compensated for.

 The number of tasks for a housekeeper depends on the size of your household or property.
 If you have a team of housekeepers then you can spread the salaries and positions within the household.
 If you have a single housekeeper in the property, then their salary should reflect the size of the home and the tasks they are expected to complete each day.